 Leslie Shershow is an artist and jeweler, whose work primarily focuses on our relationship with the natural world; our expectations of it, experiences in it, and how it is represented in media and artificial landscapes in order to appeal to a collective ideal.

-Leslie has exhibited her work nationally and internationally; participating in exhibitions at Sienna Gallery, Gallery Loupe, Alliages, and during the Society of North American Goldsmith’s conference.
-In 2016, she began an MFA program at San Diego State University in jewelry and metals, expecting to graduate in 2019.
+Leslie has exhibited her work nationally and internationally; participating in exhibitions at Galerie Marzee, Sienna Gallery, Gallery Loupe, Alliages, and during the Society of North American Goldsmith’s conference.
+Leslie received her MFA from San Diego State University in 2019, majoring in Jewelry + Metals.

 Click here to download CV.